-Whether you're contemplating starting a new venture, are already actively engaged in creating, making, performing, or providing experiences independently, or you're a fully established entity in the realm of cultural tourism, this toolkit is tailored for you.
-It's designed to guide you through the various stages of your entrepreneurial journey within the framework of Mi'kmawitasik's Authentic Cultural Tourism resources.
+Whether you're considering starting a new venture, are actively engaged in creating, making, performing, or providing experiences independently, or you're already established in cultural tourism, this toolkit is for you.
+It's designed to guide you through various stages of your entrepreneurial journey within the framework of Mi'kmawitasik's Authentic Cultural Tourism resources.

-Our aim is to provide you with the necessary tools and insights to navigate the unique aspects of promoting and preserving Mi'kmaw culture, regardless of your current stage in the business lifecycle.

-Let this toolkit be your companion in aligning your business pursuits with our rich Mi'kmaw traditions and values.
+Our goal is to equip you with the tools and insights needed to navigate the unique aspects of promoting and preserving Mi'kmaw culture, no matter where you are in your business lifecycle.
+Let this toolkit be your companion in aligning your business endeavors with our rich Mi'kmaw traditions and values.